-Energy production, consumption, and disposal has local and global consequences.
-The US is one of the world's largest energy consumers, resulting in an oversized impact to the environment.
+Energy production, transport, consumption, and disposal have local and global consequences.
+The US is one of the world's largest energy consumers, resulting in an oversized impact on the environment.
 Within the US and other nations, people with higher incomes consume more energy compared to lower income populations.
 This overconsumption results in a greater amount of energy related pollution on a per capita basis.

 The negative impacts related to the energy sector are diverse and profound.
 For example, in the US, natural gas stoves are a major source of indoor air pollution and a contributor to higher asthma rates among children.
-Oil and natural gas extraction have contaminated ecosystems and communities locally and globally.
+The building of communities around the automobile has resulted in dependence and excessive use of fossil fuels, which in turn have contaminated ecosystems and communities locally and globally.